"Exposing Financial Fraud"

 MOVIEGUIDE ® advises caution for the adult storyline and content, as well as some violent footage, which includes accounts of two suicides.
 This is a movie that asks for a return to our country’s foundational vision for a free-market, yet ethical, economy.

+The documentary CHASING MADOFF follows the 10-year quest of hedge fund manager Harry Markopolos to shed light on the illegal, unethical practices of financier Bernie Madoff.
+Engaging, narrative-centered interviews with Harry and his associates take viewers into the heart of the action, allowing them to relive key moments of the investigation.
+Harry was managing a hedge fund worth millions of dollars when he was asked to find a way to compete with Madoff’s fund.
+Had people, including government authorities, listened to Harry, millions of Americans and families worldwide could have been saved from Madof’s fraud.
 CHASING MADOFF is nearly a docudrama with numerous scenes reenacting the drama of Harry’s efforts to expose Madoff.
 The movie bravely supports the moral grounds on which Harry Markopolos stood and commends him for being willing to serve his country, even when only a few colleagues stood with him.
 However, some of the sensationalist content, including Harry’s neurotic obsession with his own personal safety, detracts from the central message.
 MOVIEGUIDE® advises caution for CHASING MADOFF’S adult storyline and content, which contains brief, but mostly light, foul language and some violent footage, including accounts of two suicides.